Tuesday, March 24, 2026

 “Time Waits For No One” is a beautiful mid-tempo ballad about lost love, regret, and loneliness.
 The song’s narrator reflects on the breakup with his partner.
 He wishes he had a second chance to make things right and demonstrate his love and appreciation, things that he failed to do when they were together.
 However, sadly, he realizes it’s probably too late, and time has moved on.
 The song features a tender, heartfelt vocal performance from Michael.
 His vocals are filled with great longing, regret, and heartbreak.
 And the song closes out with an absolutely breathtaking chorus.
 Jackie and Randy wrote and arranged this sorely underappreciated gem.

-“Give It Up” is a vibrant, sunny groove that boasts a superb arrangement.
+“Give It Up” is a vibrant, sunny groove that boasts a stellar arrangement.
 The musicianship and production on this track are impeccable, featuring swirling strings, luminous piano, and soaring guitar lines.
 Marlon delivers a pleasing vocal performance on the verses, and Michael brings his shimmering falsetto to the chorus and pre-chorus sections.
 The track was written by Randy and Michael.

 Jackie ably handles lead vocals on “Wondering Who,” a bumpin’, high-energy groove.
 The musicianship on this hot cut is top-flight, with Michael Boddicker serving up some nasty funk on the synths and vocoder.
 MJ adds some extra spice to the background vocals with his signature “hee hees.”
 Jackie and Randy wrote this song.

-Nathan Watts’ furious slap bass line propels “Walk Right Now” into pure sonic bliss.
+Nathan Watts’ furious slap bass line propels “Walk Right Now” into pure groove bliss.
 This cut is an absolute banger from start to finish.
 Watts and the other talented players keep the funk at maximum level throughout.
 The song boasts a sensational horn arrangement, a scorching beat, sweeping strings, and sick guitar licks.
 Michael brings tons of energy and soul to his lead vocals.
 The song is about a man who’s fed up with his partner’s constant infidelity and calls an end to the relationship once and for all.
 It was written by Jackie, Randy, and Michael, who also arranged it.

 Triumph stands as one of the Jackson brothers’ greatest efforts.
 It’s consistently strong with zero filler, featuring some of their best songwriting.
 The album has sold more than three million copies worldwide.
 It topped Billboard’s R&B Albums chart and peaked at #10 on the Billboard 200.
 It also performed well on the charts internationally: the UK (#13), New Zealand (#8), Australia (#13), Sweden (#46), and Canada (#7).
 The collection earned the Jacksons a Grammy nomination for Best R&B Performance by a Duo or Group With Vocals in 1981.